Other mountain sports 80%

 St Anton is divided into three main parts, the town centre (Dorf), Nasserein, and Oberdorf.
 In winter this makes a difference to where you’re placed for the skiing, but in summer it matters less.

 The resort has a lot of cutting-edge accommodation. m3hotel is a four-star minimalist creation in the centre of town, with large bedrooms and en suite bathrooms all equipped with infrared cabins and rainforest showers.
 In the hotel is the m3cafe with an outdoor terrace, and the excellent m3hazienda-restaurant.
 In summer there are purpose-built bike facilities in the underground car park, with tools for bike building, repairs and servicing.
-The hotel also has two private BMW motorbikes for guests to use during their stay.
+Meanwhile, the Hotel Arlmont combines comfort with sustainability, thanks to its biomass heating systems and solarpanels on the roof.

 Then there’s Raffl’s St Antonerhof, which is a fusion of modern and traditional Austrian design with pale stone floors, oriental rugs, hand-carved furniture and cutting-edge lighting.
 It has a spa with an indoor swimming-pool.